Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Back flush the filter if the intake valve gets clogged, or take time to clean the entire unit if the flow rate drops way off (see my experience below).

-An older filter will need more force to push water through, meaning you'll pump harder for less water.
+An older filter will need more force to push water through, meaning you'll pump harder or wait longer.

 Read the manufacturer's specifications to really understand the commitment it's going to take to achieve clean backpacking water under field conditions.